RavenousLegs

 The thoughtful decision of not giving up!

-I managed to inform my parents and manager and got help from a friend to reschedule my flights.
-Yes, I left for the trek again.
-Few people did try to demotivate me by making me think of possibility of the chadar being broken this time too.
-But I fear not trying, more than the failure.
-All the helpers and locals on the trail had started identifying me and I tell you, these locals are so cheerful and hopeful about everything, they bring in a positive vibe quite effortlessly
+I managed to inform my parents and manager and received assistance from a friend in rescheduling my flights.
+Yes, I embarked on the trek once again.
+A few individuals attempted to demotivate me by suggesting that the chadar might break this time as well.
+However, I was more afraid of not trying than of failing.
+All the helpers and locals on the trail had begun to recognize me, and I must say, these locals are incredibly cheerful and optimistic about everything.
+They effortlessly bring a positive energy to the journey.

 Camping on Chadar Trek - Ladakh, India.